openreplay/documentation/content/deployment/upgrade.md

 | 1.3.0 | 3.2.1 | 3.4.12 |
 | 1.2.0 | 3.1.0 | N/A |
 | 1.1.0 | 3.0.3 | N/A |

+## Troubleshooting

+If you encounter any issue during the upgrade process, reach out on [Slack](https://slack.openreplay.com) and get help from our community.